estuary/flow/site/docs/concepts/schemas.md

 `$ref` can also be used in combination with other schema keywords to further refine a base schema.
-Here's an example with uses references to organize and further tighten the constraints of a re-used base schema:
+Here's an example that uses references to organize and further tighten the constraints of a reused base schema:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';